sait-wbdv/course-outlines/cpnt200/README.md

 - Demonstrate the ability to install, edit and manage themes and plugins in WordPress.
 - Demonstrate the ability to add, edit, manage and publish text and media content in WordPress.
 - Use and understand the administrative features in WordPress.
 Create artwork using Flash.
 ## 2. Construct simple PHP scripts with variables and decision structures.
-Objectives:
 - Describe the PHP tag and its placement inside an HTML page.
 - Demonstrate the use of PHP variables in a script.
 - Use operators, built-in functions, and control structures to generate HTML from a PHP script.